hyperswine/Arcboot/README.md

 # ArcBoot v0

-A set of utilities including a bootloader for riscv and arm.
+A uefi bootloader for riscv, arm and x86.
 Comes in the form of a single executable.

-- the source code contains multiple executable targets.
-One for the main `arcutils` and another for the `arcboot` bootloader itself
+- the source code contains a single executable target and no libraries.
+By default, builds for aarch64
 - build arcutils first, then use that to build, run and test arcboot

-## Features
+## Arcutils Features

 - create disk images of type GPT, partitioned with FAT and BTRFS/DOS/EXT4 -[flash](https://qemu.readthedocs.io/en/latest/tools/qemu-img.html) my arcboot bootloader onto the disk, in UEFI mode (/EFI/boot/...)